SurfFill: Completion of LiDAR Point Clouds via Gaussian Surfel Splatting: Related Work

 \relworksubsection{Photometric 3D Reconstruction} Photometric 3D reconstruction has been popularized with the advent of Multi-view Stereo (MVS)~\cite{hartley2003multiple, schoenberger2016mvs, goesele2007multi}.
 Following a camera calibration via Structure-from-Motion (SfM)~\cite{snavely2006photo,schonberger2016structure}, image patches in MVS are processed with plane-sweeping~\cite{collins1996space} or matched for depth along epipolar lines to maximize similarity.
 Recent learning-based methods extend this concept~\cite{yao2018mvsnet,xu2019multi,xu2022multi,cao2024mvsformer++, Cao2022MVSFormerMS}.
 This sparked a new direction in which coarse-to-fine strategies~\cite{xu2019multi}, plane priors~\cite{xu2022multi} or vision transformers~\cite{cao2024mvsformer++, Cao2022MVSFormerMS} further improved reconstruction.
 However, texture-scarce regions often result in sparse depth maps, causing missing structures or oversmoothed areas in fused point clouds.
-The commonly used framework \textit{COLMAP}~\cite{schonberger2016structure,schoenberger2016mvs} provides good results in a wide set of scenarios, even though not achieving the accuracy of LiDAR scans.
+The commonly used framework \textit{COLMAP}~\cite{schonberger2016structure,schoenberger2016mvs} provides good results in a wide set of scenarios, even though not achieving the accuracy of \mbox{LiDAR} scans.

-\relworksubsection{Novel View Synthesis and Radiance Fields} MVS has been the input for Novel View Synthesis (NVS) methods in image-based rendering techniques~\cite{shum2000review, eisemann2008floating, chaurasia2011silhouette,hedman2016scalable, hedman2018deep,riegler2021stable, kopanas2021perviewopt}.
-More recently, methods forgo explicit triangulation and directly work on point clouds with neural point descriptors~\cite{aliev2020neural, harrer2023inovis, hahlbohm2024inpc, kopanas2022neural}, which can be optimized during rendering.
-Work in this area has included LiDAR point cloud input~\cite{ruckert2022adop,franke2024trips}; however, without explicit point cloud completion.
-Some methods focusing on completion~\cite{xu2022point,zuo2022view,franke2023vet} are motivated to fix NVS artifacts and do not aim for LiDAR point cloud precisions.
+\relworksubsection{Radiance Fields and Gaussian Splatting} MVS has traditionally served as the input for Novel View Synthesis (NVS) approaches in image-based rendering techniques~\cite{shum2000review}.
+More recently, however, methods have begun operating directly on point clouds, using neural point descriptors~\cite{aliev2020neural} that are optimized in a preprocessing step.
+Prior work in this domain has considered LiDAR point clouds as input~\cite{ruckert2022adop,franke2024trips}; however, these approaches do not explicitly address point cloud completion.
+In contrast, several methods targeting completion~\cite{xu2022point,zuo2022view,franke2023vet} are primarily designed to correct NVS artifacts and do not strive for LiDAR-grade point cloud accuracy.

 Omitting the need for a complete MVS reconstruction, Neural Radiance Fields (NeRFs)~\cite{mildenhall2021nerf} reconstruct the scene as a volume, abstracted in a Multilayer Perceptron (MLP).
 For geometric reconstruction, methods building on this principle~\cite{Oechsle2021ICCV, wang2021neus, yariv2021volume} simplify the reconstruction pipeline by optimizing an implicit surface representation via volume rendering.
 These methods have been extended to large-scale reconstructions through additional regularization~\cite{Yu2022MonoSDF, li2023neuralangelo, Yu2022SDFStudio, yariv2023bakedsdf} and efficient object reconstruction~\cite{wang2023neus2}.
 Large-scale and LiDAR-accuracy reconstructions, however, are still challenging.
 The recent state of the art is \textit{Neuralangelo}~\cite{li2023neuralangelo}, which has computation times of about a day for reconstructions.
 In contrast to that, our proposed method completes similar-sized scenes in less than an hour.